-We will follow my lecture notes, which will be posted either before or shortly after the corresponding lecture(s).
+We will (mostly) follow my lecture notes, which will be posted either before or shortly after the corresponding lecture(s).
 I strongly recommend that you read the lecture notes closely!
 You can probably miss some lectures without major problems, as long as you understand the lecture notes.

 The following books take somewhat different approaches from my core material, but you may find them useful.

 Here is a tentative list of suggested topics.
-One reason it's tentative is that this is the first time I've taught this course, so the set of topics we get through in my lectures isn't fixed.
-However, even if I (say) cover union types in class, there is still an opportunity for you to cover them in more detail, or to look at different aspects of union types that I didn't cover.
+Some of these will be covered to some extent in lecture.
+But even if I (say) cover union types in class, there is still an opportunity for you to cover them in more detail, or to look at aspects of union types that I didn't cover.